hyperledger/besu-docs/docs/public-networks/how-to/develop/hardhat.md

 # Use Hardhat

-Developing for Hyperledger Besu using Hardhat is the same as developing for public Ethereum networks using Hardhat.
+Developing for Besu using Hardhat is the same as developing for public Ethereum networks using Hardhat.
 Hardhat supports Besu with the only difference being Besu does not support private key management.

 You can therefore use a wallet provider, or specify your private  key in the code.